Example for the Tōkyō/Kanto Area: Suica

 Just remember: There are various public transport companies in Tōkyō and the Kanto area (just to name some: 2 subway systems, Japan Rail (JR East), various private railway companies) – they all have their own ticket- and price system.
 And the “Suica” “knows” them all.
 You can travel around without having to worry which of the various systems you’re in or change to.

 But how does one get such a „Suica”?
 Japan Rail (JR East) has already some vending machines from which also these cards can be “bought” (there is an initial fee of 500 Yen for the card itself).
-An example for such a vending machine can be seen here (picture 1).
+An example for an older version of such a vending machine can be seen here (picture 1).
+Newer vending machines are being operated via self-explanatory touch-screens.

 - To start, you have to press the “language” button first (picture 4) (many machines have the “language” button on the touch screen).